- Q: What is the application deadline?

 A: HPA is a selective institution, which means we are looking for applicants who are seeking a challenging environment where they will be among peers who share their ambition and initiative.
 We believe there are many ways to make an impact on the world and at HPA we give serious consideration to grades and test scores, but HPA also is looking for a “good match” between the applicant and the school.
 By “good match” we mean someone whose values are aligned with HPA’s, which include holding oneself to a high moral and ethical standard and looking for opportunities to make positive change in the world.
 We also are looking for applicants who identify as a contributor, who are engaged, and embody a collaborative spirit; those who are willing to step outside their comfort zone and try new things; those who express a healthy curiosity and are excited about learning; those who strive for balance and can prioritize their commitments; and those who understand the value of creating space for reflection in their life.
 Of course, there is no one profile that represents the student community here at HPA, but there are definitely common threads that run throughout.
 Some applicants come into the admissions process already exhibiting these attributes; others have noted potential.
 In the selection process, we are looking for applicants who we believe will thrive on campus and who will come academically prepared.

-A: On-island families are encouraged to visit campus during the HPA Open House in the fall.
-During this event, students and their families the opportunity to visit classes with student ambassadors, tour campus, meet with faculty, administrators, admissions staff, and students.
-Off-island families and anyone unable to attend the Open House are encouraged to contact the Admission Office to schedule a campus visit.
+A: On-island families may visit campus during one of the HPA Open House or Preview Day events in the fall.
+The Middle School Preview Day event offers students and their families the opportunity to visit classes with student ambassadors, tour campus, meet with faculty, administrators, admissions staff, and students.
+Off-island families who are unable to attend the admissions events are encouraged to contact the Admission Office to schedule a campus visit.
 To learn more visit www.hpa.edu/admissions/events

 A: No, the application, student statement, parent statement, and all supplemental material may be submitted separately.
 It is important for the applicant and family to submit their material as early as possible and to begin working with the applicant’s school and teachers to ensure their material also is submitted on time.